burlachenkok/exploring-python3/python3-note.md

 ## Pointers and Object Reference Equality

 As we have said Object in Python is everything that takes memory.
-Fundamentally in Python Object equality can test in one of two types:
+Fundamentally in Python Object equality can test one of two things:

 **Value equality** - what is tested is the fact that the objects have the same content.
-The programmer can define what this means via defining `__eq__` in user user-defined class.
+The programmer can define what this means by defining `__eq__` in user user-defined class.
 This operator semantically is the same as `==` in C++.

 **Identity equality** - testing when two references are referenced to the same object.
-The programmer can not determine what it means, it is defined by the language.
-Such type of equality is used during the use of operators `is`, `is not` or built-in function `id()`.
+The programmer cannot determine what it means, it is defined by the Language.
+Such type of equality is used during the use of operators `is`, `is not` or you can explicitly request identity via the built-in function `id()`.

 In Python 2/3 there are no pointers.
-However, there is a built-in function called `id`.
-In fact function `id(obj)` according to [1],[2] means the address of an object in the interpreter's memory.
+However, the built-in function called `id(obj)` according to [1],[2] means the address of an object in the interpreter's memory.

-In principle that two objects refer to the same memory can be checked in the following way:
+Therefore, in principle that two objects refer to the same memory can be checked in the following way:
 ```python
 id(x) == id(y)
 ```

-However in reality you will not meet this code too much.
+However, in reality, you will not meet this code too much.
 If you need to compare references to an object, then this action is typically performed by using the operators:
 * `is`
 * `is not`

-They have the same semantical meaning as using `id()`.
+But they have the same semantical meaning as using `id()`.

 > The fact that `id(x)` is the memory address of object *x* is a CPython implementation detail.
 CPython can change this in the future.
 It's also hard to say what is guaranteed by the standard - because there is no standard.

 ## All Class Methods are Virtual in Terms of C++

 Without loss of generality, we can assume that in Python all methods of all classes are `virtual`.

 But actually, there are no virtual methods virtual keywords, and virtual tables in Python at all.
 In fact, in Python methods are *attributes*.
 They are bound at runtime and executed dynamically.

 In very specific circumstances you can manually remove, get, and set attributes: